Network resilience: Failures in critical infrastructure (CI) systems

-Next, we review the critical transitions in transportation infrastructure.
-Based on real-world data, Treiterer et al. \cite{treiterer1974hysteresis} identified the existence of ``phantom traffic jams'', where the traffic jams are formed spontaneously with no apparent reason, such as an accident or a bottleneck.
-Such phantom jams could be traced back to a lane change, or flow dynamics \cite{kerner1994structure}.
-Furthermore, large perturbations are found to propagate against the direction of the vehicle flow \cite{edie1958traffic,mika1969dual}.
-Instead of the 1D highway, the formation and propagation of traffic jams in high-dimensional networks are more complicated.
-Equilibrium in traffic is a central concept that determines the flow assignment and resulting distribution.
-In the weighted networks \cite{wu2007cascading}, cascading failures show three types of dynamical behavior: slow, fast, and stationary.
-For urban traffic, based on the percolation approach, a new framework for studying urban traffic is proposed \cite{li2015percolation}.
-When the roads become congested and are considered ``effectively removed'', the emergence and formation of urban-scale congestion could be viewed as a percolation process.
-The critical point of this percolation process could be used to evaluate the resilience of the urban transportation system.
-Thus, the dynamical organization could be analyzed in multi-scales, showing the spatiotemporal unbalance between traffic demand and supply.
+Next, we review work on critical transitions in transportation infrastructure.
+Based on real-world data, Treiterer et al. \cite{treiterer1974hysteresis} identified the existence of ``phantom traffic jams''.
+These traffic jams occur spontaneously with no apparent cause in the absence of accidents or bottlenecks.
+Such phantom traffic jams can be traced back to lane changes or flow dynamics \cite{kerner1994structure}.
+Furthermore, large perturbations are found to propagate against the direction of vehicle flow \cite{edie1958traffic,mika1969dual}.
+Traffic jam formation and propagation in high-dimensional networks are more complicated than in 1D highways.
+Equilibrium in traffic is a central concept that determines the flow assignment and the resulting distribution.
+In weighted networks \cite{wu2007cascading}, cascading failures show three types of dynamic behavior: slow, fast, and stationary.
+For urban traffic, based on the percolation approach, a new framework for studying urban traffic has been proposed \cite{li2015percolation}.
+When roads become congested and are considered ``effectively removed'', the emergence and formation of urban-scale congestion could be viewed as a percolation process.
+The critical point of this percolation process could be used to evaluate the urban transportation system's resilience.
+Thus, the dynamic organization of the transportation network could be analyzed at multiple scales, showing the spatiotemporal imbalance between traffic demand and supply.